 A normal click on the Wi-Fi indicator also produces the router IP address if you look hard enough.
 Click on Open Network Preferences, then on the Wi-Fi network interface in left side column (should say "connected"), then click the Advanced... button, then the TCP/IP tab and look for "Router".
 Whew.

 If not using Wi-Fi, then: System Preferences -> Network -> click on the "connected" network interface in the column on the left -> Advanced... button -> TCP/IP tab and look for "Router".

 If that's not enough, the IP address is also available in the System Information utility (Go -> Utilities -> System Information).
 Click on Network in the left side column, then Wi-Fi in the top pane (not the left pane), and look for "Router" in the IPv4 section.

-Android version 5.1 does not report the router IP address as part of the Wi-Fi settings display.
+Both Android versions 5.1 and 6.0 do not report the router IP address as part of the Wi-Fi settings display.

 This carries on a long tradition of keeping users in the dark.
 Android versions 4.4.4, 4.4.2 and 2.3 also failed to provide the router IP address.
 These older versions would at least report is the IP address of your device, but this has been replaced in version 5.1 with the radio frequency band used by the network you are connected to.